 Asteya / Non-stealing

-Beyond the physical, the craving for external things to bring satisfaction is also an act of stealing.
-Whether it stems from the feeling of unworthiness, desire or incompleteness, it basically all comes back to feeling like you’re missing something.
-It can show up in different ways, for instance it might drive you to pushing yourself beyond a sustainable yoga practice to achieve or attain a certain pose.
-If you’re struggling with Asteya you could try cultivating the energy of Abundance by repeating this affirmation “I am living my life in a state of complete abundance”or you could connect with the Hindu Goddess of Abundance Lakshmi by chanting “Om Shrim Maha Lakshmiyei Swaha” and see how your mindset and life changes.
+Beyond the physical act of stealing, the craving for external things to bring a sense of self satisfaction and gratification can also be seen as an act of stealing.
+Whether it stems from the feeling of unworthiness, desire or incompleteness, it comes back to feeling like you’re missing something so we end up filling this void in other ways, such as through excessive consumerism.
+It may also show up on the mat as you push yourself beyond your physical abilities to achieve or attain a certain pose which can lead to injury and added stress on the body, hence stealing your physical wellness.
+If you’re struggling with this one you could try cultivating the energy of contentment with an affirmation such as “I am enough, and I am happy with myself!”.
+If you’re struggling with Abundance you could connect with the Hindu Goddess of Abundance Lakshmi by chanting “Om Shrim Maha Lakshmiyei Swaha” and see how your mindset and life changes.

 Brahmacharya / Celibacy or right use of energy

-During this time of self-isolation have you been binge watching Netflix and catching up on all the series on your list?
+During this time of lockdown and social isolation have you been binge watching Netflix and catching up on all the series on your list?
 How many times have you stayed up until after midnight urged on by the need to see what happens in the next episode or season?
 If yes, now is the time to practice Brahmacharya and chose wisely how and where you channel your energy and precious time!

 Aparigraha / Non-greed or non-hoarding

 With the extra time you may have perhaps its time to address your belongings in storage that haven’t seen the light of day in years.
-What about the clothes in your closet that don’t fit you and your style anymore?
-Practicing Aparigraha can be very humbling when doing your essential shopping – does your household really need the 48 rolls of toilet paper, 50 cans of tinned tomatoes and 30 bags of pasta?
+What about the clothes in your closet that don’t fit or suit your style anymore?
+Practicing Aparigraha can be very humbling when doing your essential shopping – does your household really need the 48 rolls of toilet paper, 20 cans of tinned tomatoes and 20 bags of pasta?
 Yes you are taking care of your basic needs but there’s no need to over-do it resulting in others missing out.
 Remember we are all in this together so now is not a time to be greedy.